GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

 - [ ] Sending a `POST` request to the path `/things` with a plain text body `flying car` responds with...
   - [ ] a 201 (Created) status code
   - [ ] a plain-text response body with the content `New thing created: "flying car"!` (it doesn't need to actually create anything, just return the plain text)
+    - NOTE: "flying car" is just a placeholder for whatever string is sent in the POST body.
   - [ ] the `Content-Type` header set to `text/plain`
 - [ ] Sending a `GET` request to the path `/somefile` with an `Accept` header of `text/plain` responds with...
   - [ ] a 200 (OK) status code